muonato/lssw/README.md

 # lssw
-Bash script for listing all software or specified package using rpm query.
+Bash script for listing all or specified software package name and version using rpm query.

 Usage:
 ```